lwjohnst86/nefa-code/doc/manuscript.md

 Covariate selection was based on previous literature, directed acyclic graph [@Greenland1999a] recommendations, and quasi-likelihood information criterion (QIC).
-Supplemental Table S  1 shows the covariates compared using QIC.
+ESM Table  1 shows the covariates compared using QIC.
 While the final GEE model selected as best fitting differed between insulin sensitivity and beta-cell function measures, the differences in QIC values were less than 10 between the models, suggesting similar fit.
 As such, we selected the model